[Update 2018] This article has been substantially updated since it was published in 2013.

 How It Works

 OpenVPN is an SSL-based VPN solution.
-SSL-based VPNs are cool because if you set it up properly, you will never be blocked by any firewall as long as TCP-port 443 is accessible.
-Standard, OpenVPN uses UDP as a transport at port 1194, but you can switch to TCP to increase the chance that your traffic will not be blocked.
+SSL-based VPNs are very reliable because if you set it up properly, you will never be blocked by any firewall as long as TCP-port 443 is accessible.
+By default, OpenVPN uses UDP as a transport at port 1194, but you can switch to TCP-port 443 to increase the chance that your traffic will not be blocked at the cost of a little bit more bandwidth usage.

-Authentication is performed based on public/private key cryptography.
+Authentication is based on public/private key cryptography.
 The OpenVPN server is similar to an HTTPS server.
-The client however, does not authenticate with a username and password but you use a client certificate.
+The biggest difference is that your device doesn't use a username/password combination for authentication, but a certificate.
+This certificate is stored within the client configuration file.

-OpenVPN is often standard on most common Linux Distros. apt-get install openvpn for any Debian or Ubuntu version is all you need to install OpenVPN.
+OpenVPN is available on most common Linux Distros by default. apt-get install openvpn for any Debian or Ubuntu version is all you need to install OpenVPN.

 Or take a look here